calculuswhiz/SHARC-assembly-Sublime-Syntax/README.md

 SHARC assembly Sublime Syntax
 =============================

 A syntax definition for the SHARC's (The DSP board from Analog Devices) assembly language.
 I think it works reasonably well.
 As far as I know, no other ones exist.
 It does *not* include keywords for Analog Devices' TigerSHARC board, and the Blackfin definitions are not very well researched.
-I do not have any plans to update the Blackfin definition, but expect changes for SHARC.
+I spent the semester with a SHARC board, so there you go.

-I made this because I really don't like the VisualDSP++ IDE that much...
+I made this because I really don't like the VisualDSP++ IDE that much.
 No word wrap, tabs, etc...

 Installation (Windows):
-- Get sublime_text (get the 32 bit if you want to crack it).
+- Get sublime_text.
 - Install "Package Control" : https://sublime.wbond.net/installation#st2
 - Extract/copy/Whatever-I-Don't-Care "Assembly x86 AT&T.tmLanguage" and "Comments (ASM x86).tmPreferences" into [sublime directory]\Data\Packages\User\

-If you wish to make edits to the definition yourself:
-- Install package AAAPackageDev via Preferences>Package Control.
-- To edit, you can open "Assembly x86 AT&T.JSON-tmLanguage," or edit the "Assembly x86 AT&T.tmLanguage" file directly.
-The JSON is probably easier to look at.
-- If you chose to edit the JSON, press F7 after saving and generate as Property List.
-- Move the generated file to the ...\User\ directory, if you haven't already.
-You can even keep both files in the directory, if you wish.
+- Or simply `git clone' this repo.
+- I'm currently attempting to move this to Package control, so sit tight.

+Pull requests and bug reports always welcome.

 Sublime should automatically take care of the syntax highlighting, so there's no need to restart.